timothyfs-nut/calmworkshop/calm_dsl/task2/basic_blueprint.rst

   :name: deploy-blueprint
   :caption: Deploy blueprint

-  calm create bp --filename lamp_blueprint.py --name LAMP-CalmDSL
+  calm create bp --file lamp_blueprint.py --name LAMP-CalmDSL

 .. note::
   You can refer to the full python script on this repo: